 Australian National Data Service

 This site allows Australian researchers to reuse research data.
-It provides national services such as Research Data Australia and Cite My Data and is building the Australian Research Data Commons; promoting partnerships and resources to enable researchers to share data collections.
+It provides national services such as Research Data Australia and is building the Australian Research Data Commons; promoting partnerships and resources to enable researchers to share data collections.

 Health and Psychosocial Instruments

 Ovid's Health and Psychosocial Instruments database provides access to information on measurement tools relevant to disciplines including the health fields, psychosocial sciences, organisational behaviour, library and information science.

 Health Services & Sciences Research Resources